 Please, use Microsoft Equation Editor to update the equations of this file or to add new equations.

 Modifications with respect to SPHERA v.8.0

-SPHERA are reported in the github code repository as a git log (SPHERA, [184]).
+The list of modifications to SPHERA are reported in the github code repository as a git log (SPHERA, [184]).